COVID: What we know about the omicron variant | DW | 26.11.2021

 Right now, there is simply not enough solid, epidemiological data to say how infectious the new variant is.
 On Friday, South Africa called for an emergency meeting of the World Health Organization to discuss the new variant.

-After the meeting, the WHO classified it as a 'Variant of Concern.'.
-It gave it the name omicron, based on the Greek alphabet, as it has with other variants, such as the Delta variant.
+After the meeting, the WHO classified B.1.1.529 as a "variant of concern."
+It gave it the name omicron, based on the Greek alphabet, as it has with other variants, such as the delta variant.

 One theory is that the new variant emerged with all its mutations in one big burst.